drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Methyl Treloxinate

-Treloxinate analog compounds were synthesized to optimize the series.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/methyl-treloxinate-b9e1aaad'><i class='fa fa-play' aria-hidden='true'></i></button>Treloxinate analog compounds were synthesized to optimize the series.
 Methyl-treloxinates were prepared by introducing the methyl substituent on the methylene bridge of the eight-membered ring.
 This molecule exists as a mixture of "cis" and "trans" isomers depending on the relative stereochemistry of the two substituents of the eight-membered ring.
 The cis isomer was shown to be more active and the trans isomer less active than the reference treloxinate compound.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures